Dallas Goedert Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

-- This season Goedert has 56 catches (on 76 targets) for 830 yards and four touchdowns, averaging 48.8 yards per game.
+- Goedert has collected 830 yards on 56 receptions with four touchdowns, averaging 48.8 yards per game, on 76 targets.

 - Goedert has been the target of 15.4% (76 total) of his team's 494 passing attempts this season.